 - Plants and seeds will be pre-selected and supplied as ready-to-plant habitat kits based on your area and need

-- All applicants must submit through our online application form.
+- All applicants must submit through our online application form (2023 version coming soon).
 Other forms of applying will not be accepted.

 - Minimum space requirement of 900 square feet needed for consideration